Caephas/Real_Madrid_AI_Platform/README.md

 # **Real Madrid AI Backend**
+As a Real Madrid fan I built this as a side project just for the fun of it.
 A **microservice-based backend** designed to enhance Real Madrid fan engagement through AI-powered insights, personalized content, real-time match commentary, and predictive analytics.
 This backend leverages cutting-edge machine learning models, fine-tuned Large Language Models (LLMs), and scalable cloud technologies to deliver an interactive and immersive experience for fans.

 ---